tamus-cyber/OpenSSL-vuln-2022/README.md

 ## Enumeration Scripts

 ### findVulnSSL.sh
-This enumeration script identifies processes with loaded OpenSSL 3.0.x `libcrypto` or `libssl` libraries, OpenSSL 3.0.x libraries in the `/usr/lib` directory, and the system-wide OpenSSL 3.0.x package if installed.
+This enumeration script is for use on *nix operating systems and identifies processes with loaded OpenSSL 3.0.x `libcrypto` or `libssl` libraries, OpenSSL 3.0.x libraries in the `/usr/lib` directory, and the system-wide OpenSSL 3.0.x package if installed.
 No output from the script means that none of these were located or that an error has occurred.
 The script must be run with elevated privileges and has been tested with `dash` and `bash` shells.

 The script can be executed as such
 ```